ffquintella/puppet-dockerapp_wso2is/doc/REFERENCES.md

 Data type: `String`

-Choosed the database management system to use Supported options are sqlserver and mysql
+Choosed the database management system to use Supported options are mssql and mysql

-Default value: 'sqlserver'
+Default value: 'mssql'

 ##### `db_jdbc_driver`